Azure-Samples/ms-identity-msal-java-samples/1-server-side/spring-security-web-app/README.md

 or download and extract the repository .zip file.

-### Step 3:  Register the sample with your Azure Active Directory tenant
+### Step 3:  Register the sample with your Microsoft Entra tenant

 To register the project, you can follow the steps in the paragraphs below:

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft Entra admin center](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-   Change your portal session to the desired Azure AD tenant.
+   Change your portal session to the desired Microsoft Entra tenant.
-1. In the portal menu, select the **Azure Active Directory** service, and then select **App registrations**.
+1. In the portal menu, select the **Microsoft Entra ID** service, and then select **App registrations**.

 > In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
-These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*
+These are presented in the **Properties** of the Microsoft Entra ID window respectively as *Name* and *Directory ID*

 #### Register the client app (spring-security-web-app)